What is Ring Topology -Types, Components and Working

 Ring topology has been used in various industries:

-• Office Networks: Small offices sometimes use ring topology for connecting computers.
+- Office Networks: Small offices sometimes use ring topology to connect computers.

 How Ring Topology Works

 In a ring topology, data moves in one direction, either clockwise or counterclockwise.
 Data transmission occurs through a method called token passing.
-In this system, a special data packet, called a “token,” circulates through the network.
+A special data packet, called a “token,” circulates through the network in this system.
 Only the device that holds the token is allowed to transmit data.
 After the device sends its data, it passes the token to the next device in the ring.

 The token-passing mechanism ensures orderly communication and prevents data collisions.
-The communication flow is smooth because each node waits for its turn to send data.
-This method also provides access control, as only one device can send data at a time.
+The communication flow is smooth because each node waits to send data.
+This method also controls access, as only one device can send data at a time.

 How is data transmitted in a ring topology?